Sample Developmental Edit: Before And After Examples

 Where the old pieces moved

 Backstory still matters.
-Timing changed.
+The timing changed.

 Techniques at work